Dark Mode

 49. Google Analytics

-Google Analytics is a free to use web analytics tool that tracks a range of insights, such as how users find a website and what they do once on the site.
+Google Analytics is a free-to-use web analytics tool that tracks a range of insights, such as how users find a website and what they do once on the site.

 For example, online store owners can see data about revenues and customer demographics, while blog managers can track page views, user engagement and more.